About Us

 I am going to hold you accountable, tell you the truth in a loving, easily digestible way so that we can address and heal unresolved childhood wounds.
 There is a somatic component to this work, meaning that we include the body (this is where trauma is stored and where we experience emotions as sensations).
 It’s experiential in nature, meaning sometimes we get a little weird and you may find yourself talking to an empty chair or your “inner child”.
 I promise there’s a method to the madness.

-Arielle is a Master’s level clinician and Registered Clinical Social Work Intern specializing in treating addiction, PTSD/CPTSD, anxiety, depression, and codependency.
+Arielle is a Master’s level clinician and licensed clinical social worker specializing in treating addiction, PTSD/CPTSD, dissociation, anxiety, depression, and codependency.
+She also supports clients recovering from compulsive sexuality and betrayal trauma.
 She received her MSW from Barry University’s School of Social Work in Miami, FL, where she was educated in the neurobiological infrastructure of trauma.
 She completed her clinical practicum in co-occurring disorders in inpatient residential and partial hospitalization treatment programs.
+She is currently pursuing certification in the multidimensional trauma model training through AAPSET (The association of partners of sex addicts trauma specialist)

 Arielle uses trauma-focused modalities, such as EMDR, Inner-Child Work, Gestalt, and DBT.
 Her training in EMDR (Eye Movement Desensitization and Reprocessing) has provided Arielle with the ability to help her clients access the innate healing nature of their bodies and subconscious in ways that conventional talk therapy cannot.